OpenTranslationBible/open-bible/en-GB/51.Colossians/md/colossians-03.md

 Therefore, consider the parts of your earthly nature as dead to sexual immorality, impurity, passion, evil desires, and greed, which is idolatry.

 ## Colossians 3:6
-Because of these, the wrath of God is coming upon the disobedient.
+Because of these, the wrath of God is approaching those who are disobedient.

 ## Colossians 3:7
 You once walked in these ways, in the life you used to live.